lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 ## Days after the accident
 An alarm goes off at a Swedish nuclear plant after the soles of shoes worn by a nuclear safety engineer there test positive for radioactivity.
 The radiation is traced to Chernobyl.

+36h after the explotion the evacuation of Pripyat was oreder.
+Next day they decided on 10km evacuation redius ten days later on 30k which is still there.
+In total there were 350k ppl evacuated.

 The Soviet Union publicly admits for the first time that an accident happened but gives few details.